 I can remember seeing sign there again on a subsequent trip, but what exactly I cannot remember.
 Browse, marks, droppings…they all blur a bit with time.
 This year (2017) I realised I had seldom (if ever) actually photographed the browse so I could point it out to people later on (I did not have this blog before, so I had no reason!)
 There was plenty of old browse in the Hauroko (which I snapped some examples of), then a little barking as I descended into Loch Maree (which I forgot to snap).
 After that again along the Seaforth there was browse, but by then I had forgotten to take pictures altogether.
 You just get to enjoying the experience, thinking about other things etc. Last year I walked almost all the way back down from Everest without taking a single photo, though I saw many things I had not noticed on the way up.
 I had pneumonia is my excuse, but I doubt I will be going back to capture those missing snaps.

 For example, in 2006 I took this snap of a couple of ducks.
 Look behind them though and you can see the height of the browse line on the shiny leaved tree on the right.

 I think it was not until the second day on that first trip that I began to notice the moose browse, despite having found moose droppings and spied some moose footprints – and having been looking hard.
-It was not until I came down with an itchy back probably from a sandfly my shirt had failed to stop, and had sidled up to a tree to scratch the middle of my back that, as I did so, my neck craned up and I began to see this characteristic branch breaking and snapping, oh – so far up!
+It was not until I came down with an itchy back probably from a sandfly my shirt had failed to stop, (it had these odd vents with too large insect mesh) and had sidled up to a tree to scratch the middle of my back that, as I did so, my neck craned up and I began to see this characteristic branch breaking and snapping, oh – so far up!
 Being used to sambar or red deer browse one just automatically scans the forest at just that height, but these big boys easily reach up more than a couple of feet higher than ‘our’ deer.